jochengrau/camel-guava/README.md

 # camel-guava

-Demo project to show integration of Guava EventBus with Camel within a Spring Boot application.
+Demo project to show integration of Guava EventBus with Apache Camel within a Spring Boot application.